 Note that this documentation should relate to the API as a whole.
 To link a specific parameter to more documentation, you can add an

-externalDocs object to the operation object, as noted in Operation objects section in Step 4 with paths.
+externalDocs object to the operation object, as noted in Operation objects section in Step 4: The paths object.